How am I going to get an A in this course?

 So, if you wish to earn a grade in this course, you must print the Course Contract, sign it, date it, and turn it to enter your first lab session (2501); you may not enter the lab without a signed contract.
 Your signature acknowledges that you have read these notes and understood the contract between you and the course staff.
 Promise As long as you will live up to its spirit, we will stand by you during this semester.

-The course comes with eight lab sections.
-The labs start September 9, 2013.
+The course comes with several lab sections.
+The labs start the second first week of class.

 The purpose of labs is to give you some hands-on experience with the actual tools, and to explain some of the principles from lecture with hands-on examples.

-We will use DrRacket v5.3.6, a programming environment for a family of programming language.
-For Fundamentals I, we will stick to the HtDP teaching languages plus a small number teachpacks.
+We will use DrRacket (v6.6), a programming environment for a family of programming languages.
+For Fundamentals I, we will stick to the HtDP teaching languages plus a small number of teachpacks.
 DrRacket is installed on the CCS computers.We urge you to download DrRacket to your own computer so that you can work on CS 2500 wherever, whenever you like.
 It is also freely available on the web in case you wish install it on your own computer.

 DrRacket runs on most popular platforms (Windows, Mac OS X, Linux, and other *nixes).
 Programs written in the teaching languages have mostly the same behavior on all platforms.
 You therefore do not need to worry what kind of machine you use when you run your programs.

-You must work on your problem sets (2–12) in assigned pairs.
-Your partner will be in your lab, and your lab TA will assign you a partner.
-Every few weeks, you will get a new partner.
+You must work on your graded problem sets in assigned pairs.
+Your partner will signed up for the same lab as you; your lab TA will assign you the first partner.
+We will switch partners twice (see syllabus).

 The exams will test material similar to that assigned in weekly problem sets.
 If you can solve every homework problem on your own, the exams will be easy.
 If not, you will have a difficult time.